 After a full life, which included its use as the Elizabeth College chapel for many years, the building became redundant in 1970 and fell into partial decay.

-In 1981 The Friends of St James association was formed to achieve St James’ restoration and then to administer the building as a concert and assembly hall.
-The States agreed to pay for this restoration in 1983 and the building was officially re-opened on 5 July 1985 by HRH the Duke of Kent.
+The Friends of St James Association was formed in 1981 to secure the restoration of St James and then to administer the building as a concert and assembly hall.
+Thanks to the energetic support of a small number of States Members, the States of Guernsey agreed, in 1983, to pay for its restoration and the building was officially re-opened on 5 July 1985 by HRH the Duke of Kent.

-St James now provides the island with a unique and versatile venue for concerts and events covering a broad range of tastes for both residents and visitors as well as the business community.
+St James is now run as a Guernsey registered charity and a company limited by guarantee by a Board and an advisory Council.
+It provides Guernsey with a unique and versatile venue for concerts and events covering a broad range of interests for both residents and visitors, as well as a function centre for the business community.